typhomnt/Website/content/pbr_intro.md

         outColor = vec4(trace(ray),1);
     }

-In the fragment shader, I passed the viewmatrix of the trackball that is avaible in the transform.py file and used it to move the camera.
+Inside the fragment shader, I passed the view matrix $V$ of the trackball that is avaible from the transform.py file and used it to move the camera.
-Notice the inverse oprator applied on V because we want to recover the position of the camera in world space.
+Notice the inverse oprator applied on V as we want to recover the position of the camera in world space.

     uniform mat4 V;
     Ray generatePerspectiveRay(in vec2 p)